daveythacher/LED_Matrix_RP2040/doc/Application_Infomation.md

 To compensate for blanking time increase serial clock or grayscale clock by at least 30 percent.
 (Rough guideline which is not correct in all cases.)

 ## Mappers
+All of this is handled by application logic.

 ### Color Temperature (Gamma)